-Most Judges in Richmond and Central Virginia will not impose a jail sentence or a license suspension unless the defendant was driving at least 90 mph or at least 30 mph over the speed limit or they have a bad driving record.
+Most Judges in Richmond and Central Virginia will not impose a jail sentence or a license suspension unless the defendant was driving at least 90 mph or at least 30 mph over the speed limit.
 Nevertheless, if you are convicted of reckless driving in Virginia, it will become a permanent part of your criminal record, your insurance costs could dramatically increase and your insurance carrier could drop you.
-However, it is often possible, in many cases, to have a reckless driving charge reduced to a non-criminal offense such as simple speeding or to achieve a dismissal.
-In addition, if you have been charged with reckless driving and you live in another state or several hours from the courthouse, a lawyer can often appear on your behalf.
+However, it is often possible, in many cases, to have a reckless driving charge reduced to a noncriminal offense such as simple speeding or dismissed.
+In addition, if you have been charged with reckless driving and you live in another state or several hours from the courthouse, a lawyer can often appear on your behalf and you can avoid a court appearance.

-It is common knowledge that a DUI is a serious offense and it is essential to hire an effective and experienced advocate.
-I am an experienced and successful Richmond, Virginia DUI attorney.
+A DUI is a serious offense and it is essential to hire a good attorney.
+I am an experienced and effective DUI attorney.
 Not all criminal defense and traffic attorneys are good DUI attorneys.
-An effective DUI attorney must understand the legal, medical and scientific issues that are involved in DUI cases and use that knowledge to achieve the best results possible.
+The best DUI attorneys understand the legal, medical and scientific issues that are involved in DUI cases and use that knowledge to achieve the best results possible.
 Because the penalties for a DUI are severe, the decision as to which attorney you hire is a critical one.

 Consequences of a DUI/DWI in Virginia